Eight Reasons You Should Retire in California

 Writers’ backstories are revealed on visits to the National Steinbeck Center in Salinas, M.F.K.
 Fisher’s Last House in Glen Ellen, Jack London’s Wolf House (next to wife Charmian London’s House of Happy Walls) also in Glen Ellen, Eugene O’Neill’s Tao House in Danville, Robinson Jeffers’ Tor House in Carmel-by-the-Sea, the John Muir National Historic Site near Martinez and Henry Miller Memorial Library in Big Sur, to name a few.

 Another big plus: there's a great history of education in the state, too, and seniors have access to it.
-Yep, it's one of the states offering free or cheap college for seniors or retirees.
+Yep, California one of the states offering free or cheap college for seniors or retirees.
 State residents 60 and older have tuition waived in the California State University system, and the 116 California Community Colleges have many noncredit courses for no tuition and the option for senior citizens to apply for a fee waiver if they enroll in credit courses.

 4. The great outdoors

 Between the Pacific Coast Trail’s 2,650 miles and a coastline boasting more than 200 public beaches, California is a haven for hikers, swimmers and surfers.
-It’s not uncommon to bask in the sun oceanside, lakeside or on the river’s edge, while simultaneously admiring snowcapped mountains.
+It’s not uncommon to bask in the sun ocean side, lakeside or on the river’s edge, while simultaneously admiring snowcapped mountains.

 The state's Mediterranean climate (especially in counties like Sonoma and Napa), low humidity, mild winters and long growing season are idyllic for gardening, foraging, camping, glamping and RV road-tripping.